MicrosoftDocs/azure-reference-other/studio-module-reference/remove-duplicate-rows.md

 |Results dataset|[Data Table](data-table.md)|Filtered dataset|

 ##  <a name="exceptions"></a> Exceptions
- For a list of all exceptions, see [Module Error Codes](machine-learning-module-error-codes.md).

 |Exception|Description|
 |---------------|-----------------|
 |[Error 0003](errors/error-0003.md)|An exception occurs if one or more of the input datasets are null or empty.|
 |[Error 0020](errors/error-0020.md)|An exception occurs if the number of columns in some of the datasets passed to the module is too small.|
 |[Error 0017](errors/error-0017.md)|An exception occurs if one or more specified columns have a type that is unsupported by the current module.|

+For a list of errors specific to Studio modules, see [Machine Learning Error codes](\errors\machine-learning-module-error-codes.md)

+For a list of API exceptions, see [Machine Learning REST API Error Codes](https://docs.microsoft.com/azure/machine-learning/studio/web-service-error-codes).

 ## See also
  [Manipulation](data-transformation-manipulation.md)
  [A-Z Module List](a-z-module-list.md)